LIPS-scheme/lips/REFERENCE.md

 (char-ready?)
 (char-ready? port)

-Function check it characters is ready in input port.
-This is usefull mostly for interactive ports that return false if it would wait for user input.
+Checks if characters is ready in input port.
+This is useful mostly for interactive ports that return false if it would wait for user input.
 It return false if port is closed.
 ```